BoiseState/CS455-resources/examples/multicasting/ex3-mcast-group/README.md

 An incomplete sketch of a group implementation using Java multicast sockets.

-Run (one copy per machine) on multiple nodes in the lab (but not on onyx)
+Run (one copy per machine) on multiple nodes in the lab (but not on onyx or cscluster00)

 	java Groupie <network-interface>